gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/paths-and-properties.md

 **Repeated subdiagram** refers to a recurring pattern within an influence diagram.
 Often, influence diagrams do not have a unique structure, but they consist of a repeated pattern due to the underlying problem's properties.

 **Limited-memory** influence diagram refers to an influence diagram where an upper bound limits the size of the information set for decision nodes.
-That is, $I(j)≤m$ for all $j∈D$ where the limit $m$ is less than $|C∪D|.$ Smaller limits of $m$ are desirable because they reduce the decision model size, as discussed in the [Computational Complexity](@ref computational-complexity) page.
+That is, $I(j)≤m$ for all $j∈D$ where the limit $m$ is less than $|C∪D|.$ Smaller limits of $m$ are desirable because they reduce the decision model size, as discussed on the [Computational Complexity](@ref computational-complexity) page.

-**Isolated subdiagrams** refer to an influence diagram that consists of multiple unconnected diagrams.
+**Isolated subdiagrams** refer to unconnected diagrams within an influence diagram.
 That is, there are no undirected connections between the diagrams.
 Therefore, one isolated subdiagram's decisions affect decisions on the other isolated subdiagrams only through the utility function.

-Chance or decision node is **redundant** if it is a leaf node and not in any value node's information set.
-Formally, if $j∈C∪D$ is a leaf node and there does not exist a value node $i∈V$ such that $j∈I(i).$
+A chance or decision node is **redundant** if it is a leaf node and not in any value node's information set.
+Formally, if $j∈C∪D$ is a leaf node and there does not exist a value node $i∈V$ such that $j∈I(i)$, then node $j$ is redundant.